-You have received these proxy materials because you are a Hess Corporation stockholder, and our board of directors is soliciting your authority, or proxy, to vote your shares at the 2015 annual meeting of stockholders.
-The proxy materials include our notice of annual meeting of stockholders, proxy statement and 2014 annual report.
-These materials also include the proxy card and postage paid return envelope or voting instruction form for the annual meeting.
+You have received these proxy materials because you are a Hess Corporation stockholder, and our board of directors is soliciting your authority, or proxy, to vote your shares at the 2017 annual meeting of stockholders.
+The proxy materials include our notice of annual meeting of stockholders, proxy statement and 2016 annual report.
+If you requested printed versions of these materials by mail, these materials also include the proxy card or voting instruction form for the annual meeting.
 Proxy cards are being solicited on behalf of our board of directors.
 The proxy materials include detailed information about the matters that will be discussed and voted on at the meeting, and provide updated information about our company that you should consider in order to make an informed decision when voting your shares.
-The proxy materials are first being furnished to stockholders on or about April 2, 2015.
+The proxy materials are first being furnished to stockholders on or about April 28, 2017.